wilkinghoff/DSpAST/README.md

 | DSpAST (stage 2) | 52.64 | 20.31 | **14.44** | 28.35 |
 | DSpAST (stage 3) | **54.53** | **20.28** | **14.44** | **28.03** |

 Similar performance improvements can also be observed when using DSpAST as a binaural encoder for spatial audio reasoning with LLMs.
-Please take a look at our [paper](https://arxiv.org/abs/2509.13927).
+Please have a look at our [paper](https://arxiv.org/abs/2509.13927) for further information.

 ***